eliocamp/reproducibility-with-r/content/materials/day2/02-git/index.markdown

 There are many ways to start a new repository, locally in your computer using the command line or an interface, from GitHub (or its friends), from RStudio!
 Here we'll show you how to create a repo from GitHub, associate it to an RStudio project and work with it.
-But keep in mind that there are many other ways of working with git.
+But keep in mind that there are many other ways to work with git.

 <div class = instructions>